sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>A player dreams of being a superstar, but he doesn't want people flocking all over him asking for an autograph.</h3 quote>
+<h3 quote align='center'>I have a mess in my head sometimes, and there's something very satisfying about putting it into words.</h3 quote>

 ---